UofL reaches new deal with KFC Yum! Center

-LOUISVILLE, KY (WAVE) - The University of Louisville has reached a new deal in its ongoing negotiations with the KFC Yum!
-Center, multiple sources confirmed to WAVE 3 News on Wednesday.
+LOUISVILLE, KY (WAVE) - The University of Louisville Board of Directors on Thursday passed the new agreement between the university and the KFC Yum!
+Center to help pull the arena out of financial crisis.

-UofL Interim President Dr. Greg Postel will present the deal to the school's Athletic Association at a meeting Thursday morning.
-Then, the matter will go to the UofL Board of Trustees for full approval.
+The agreement, which calls for UofL to pay approximately $75 million toward the KFC Yum!
+Center's bonds over the next 30 years, comes from a shortfall of funds to pay the bonds that started almost 10 years ago.
+It applies pressure on the athletic department, as UofL fans might start to wonder whether ticket prices will increase.

-Thursday afternoon, the KFC Yum!
-Center will announce what it called Wednesday an approval of "the First Amendment to the University of Louisville Lease Agreement."
+With a surcharge of two dollars added to last year's ticket prices, one board member said last year's attendance dropped by 12 percent.
+Now, that surcharge could more than triple, which some said isn't affordable.

 PREVIOUS STORIES